sst/guide/_examples/how-to-add-facebook-authentication-to-a-serverless-api.md

 We are getting the user id from the event object.

-If you head back to Insomnia and hit the `/private` endpoint.
+If you head back to Insomnia and hit the `/private` endpoint again.

 ![Get caller identity id in Facebook authenticated route](/assets/examples/api-auth-facebook/get-caller-identity-id-in-facebook-authenticated-route.png)